Ludophilia/Minishell/docs/parser.md

 - `ls 'srcs/*.c'`
 	- ls: cannot access 'srcs/*.c': No such file or directory
 	- The `*` character is not expanded to its value
-	- error code: 2
+	- exit status: 2

 - `stat '$HOME'`
 	- stat: cannot statx '$HOME': No such file or directory
-	- error code: 1
+	- exit status: 1

 #### Strange cases